 Equity embraces an open and inclusive environment, and encourages respectful behaviour that affirms the dignity of all individuals.
 Equity further recognizes our shared responsibility for vigilance in creating and maintaining this environment.
 Any behaviour to the contrary will not be tolerated by the Association.

-Equity further recognizes a shared history with Indigenous First Nations, Inuit, and Métis peoples in Canada.
+Equity recognizes a shared history with Indigenous First Nations, Inuit, and Métis peoples in Canada.
 In honour of those that have gone before us Equity commits to working toward understanding and actionable practises of reconciliation.

 Request for Council Action